-Intangible assets are stated at cost less accumulated amortization and impairment losses, if any.
+Intangible assets are stated at cost less accumulated amortization and impairment losses (if any).
 Intangible assets are amortized over their estimated useful lives.
 The amortization period and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
+The Group estimates the recoverable value of its intangible assets.
 When the carrying amount of an intangible asset exceeds its estimated recoverable amount, the asset is written down to its estimated recoverable amount.